ayush19-code/netflix-clone/README.md

 - CSS styling
 - Responsive web design
 - Flexbox and layout techniques
+- JavaScript interactivity
-- Working with images and video
+- Working with images and media
-- Building modern landing pages
+- Building a modern streaming-platform UI
-- Recreating real-world UI designs
+- Recreating a real-world website design

 ## 🔮 Future Improvements

-- Add JavaScript functionality
-- Add user login and registration
+- 🔐 User login and registration
-- Add movie and TV show browsing
+- 🔍 Movie and TV show search
-- Add search functionality
+- ▶️ Video playback functionality
-- Add interactive FAQ section
-- Add multiple pages
+- ❤️ Add to My List feature
+- 👤 User profiles
-- Connect to a movie API
+- 🎞️ Dynamic movie data using an API
+- 📱 Improved mobile responsiveness
+- 🎭 Genre-based filtering
-- Add user profiles and watchlists
+- 🗄️ Backend and database integration

 ## 👨‍💻 Developer

 Developed by **Ayush Saini**

-## 📌 Disclaimer
+## ⚠️ Disclaimer

-This project was created for **educational and learning purposes only**.
+This project is created **for educational and portfolio purposes only**.

-It is a UI concept inspired by modern streaming platforms and is not affiliated with, endorsed by, or associated with any streaming service.
+StreamFlix is an independent project inspired by the user interface and design concepts of Netflix.
+It is **not affiliated with, endorsed by, sponsored by, or associated with Netflix**.

+All trademarks, brand names, and copyrighted content belong to their respective owners.